 “Wake up to a new view.
 One in which we act in accordance with nature.
-Where our interactions with the earth, our communities and ourselves are regenerative.”— Ryland Engelhart, Co-Founder, Kiss the Ground
+Where our interactions with the earth, our communities and ourselves are regenerative.”
+Ryland Engelhart, Co-Founder, Kiss the Ground

 Sustainable Development is a half-vast approach to vast problems.
 Its purpose, to make life on this planet sustainable, is a noble disguise for the maintenance of the status quo.
 When the status quo includes hundreds of millions of acres of degraded to destroyed farmland and leveled rainforest, depleted to exhausted fisheries and aquifers, toxic-choked streams, decreasing biodiversity, and a changing climate, sustainability is simply not acceptable.
 In short, sustainable development is like the bromide ‘do no evil’; it does not set the bar high enough.
 We can, and need, to do better than just sustain the unacceptable—or accept the present as the best we can do.

-Recognizing that the “doing less harm” approach of sustainability is an inadequate ecological solution, there has been a clarion call to go beyond sustainability towards an adoption of ecological regeneration (See, for example, Hill 2011, Hill 2012, Hill 2013, Giradet 2013, Habib 2015, Gabel 2015, Wahl 2018).
+The DEEP Network maintains that the ‘doing less harm’ approach of sustainable development (and sustainability) is an inadequate ecological remedy primarily because it does not put a stop to human violence against nature.
+Several scholars and change makers (See, for example, Giradet 2013, Habib 2015, Gabel 2015, Wahl 2018 and the global organization, Regeneration International: https://regenerationinternational.org/ ) have advised that we go beyond sustainability and adopt ecological regeneration as a comprehensive, effective, ecologically wise, and biocentric or eco-centric practical solution to ecological and social problems.
 The word ‘regenerate’ means to ‘grow after loss or damage (as in the case of body tissue)’ or ‘to bring new and more vigorous life to an area, revive, revitalize, renew, rejuvenate, resuscitate’.
-Implicitly, regenerate is not just to restore an environment but to improve it.
-Proponents of regeneration contend that humans have degraded ecosystems to such an extent making it impossible for these to regenerate naturally.
-Hence, rather than simply minimizing or stopping such environmental degradation as prescribed in sustainable development strategies, they maintain that what is needed are efforts to repair, resuscitate or improve degraded environments to enable nature to take its course.
-In other words, regenerative practice requires human intervention to modify the environment like planting native species or building dams to trap run-off water to revive wetlands or improving the condition of soils by adding worms or mulching with compost to revive or resuscitate degraded ecosystems, among others.
+Implicitly, ecological regeneration transcends environmental restoration.
+The contention is that humans have disrupted ecosystems and degraded environments to such an extent that these can no longer regenerate naturally.
+Rather than simply minimising or stopping such environmental degradation as prescribed in sustainable development strategies, proponents of ecological regeneration maintain that efforts to repair, resuscitate or improve degraded environments are necessary for nature to take its course.
+Hence, ecological regenerative practices are carried out to reinvigorate natural regeneration.
+This entails human intervention to modify the environment like planting native species or rewilding or building dams to trap run-off water to revive wetlands or improving the condition of soils by mulching with compost and minimising damage to the microorganisms and worms to revive or resuscitate degraded ecosystems, among others.